mesosphere/dcos-docs-site/pages/1.12/deploying-services/private-docker-registry/index.md

 <a name="docker-repo-certs"></a>

-# Configuring the Docker registry to use a custom certificate
+# Configuring agents to use a custom certificate for the Docker registry
-As an alternative to providing user credentials to authorize access to the private Docker registry, you can use a custom certificate to authorize access to the private Docker registry.
+Some organizations require both user credentials and valid secure socket layer (SSL) certificates to authorize access to the Docker registry.
+For example, some registry configurations require a certificate to encrypt the communications between the client and the registry, while user credentials determine who gets to access to the registry after the connection to the registry is successful.

+If your private registry uses a certificate to secure communications, you can configure the agent nodes to trust the certificate you use to access the private Docker registry.

-To configure a custom certificate for accessing the private Docker registry and DC/OS UCR:
+To configure a custom certificate for accessing the private Docker registry and DC/OS UCR, complete the following steps:

 1. Create or identify a custom certificate that you want to use as a trusted certificate for accessing the Docker registry.

     You can use OpenSSL, DC/OS Enterprise CLI, or another program for generating public and private keys, certificate requests, and encrypted client and server certificates.

+    After you create or identify a certificate, you can configure the registry to use this certificate by following the instructions provided by the registry provider.

-1. Download or copy the certificate to the appropriate location.
+1. Download or copy the certificate to the following two locations on each agent.

-   For example, if you want to configure the DC/OS `ca.crt` certificate as a trusted certificate, you can download a copy of the `ca.crt` file to a local directory and set it as trusted using a command similar to the following:

     ```bash
+    /etc/docker/certs.d/<registry_name>:<registry_port>/ca.crt
+    /var/lib/dcos/pki/tls/certs/<something>.crt
+    ```

+    For the path to the trusted CA certificate on each agent, replace the `<registry_name>` and `<registry_port>` with the specific registry name and port number appropriate for your installation.

+   For example, if you are configuring the DC/OS `ca.crt` certificate as a trusted certificate and the local Docker registry is referenced as `registry.mycompany.com:5000`, you can download a copy of the `ca.crt` file and set it as trusted using a command similar to the following:

+    ```bash
+    sudo mkdir -p /etc/docker/certs.d/registry.mycompany.com:5000
+    sudo cp /path/to/ca.crt etc/docker/certs.d/registry.mycompany.com:5000/ca.crt
-    sudo cp /etc/docker/certs.d/master.mesos:5000/ca.crt /var/lib/dcos/pki/tls/certs/docker-registry-ca.crt
+    sudo cp /etc/docker/certs.d/registry.mycompany.com:5000/ca.crt /var/lib/dcos/pki/tls/certs/docker-registry-ca.crt
     ```

 1. Generate a hash for the file by running a command similar to the following: